 Individual instruction on a chosen instrument at levels from the beginner up to the college level.
 One half-hour lesson and 5 hours of practice per week are required.
 Lessons are provided through the Northeast Iowa School of Music.
 May be repeated for credit.
-Private lesson fee of \$150
+Open only to students pursuing the Music Minor or Music Ministry Minor.
+Private lesson fee of \$200